 Scratching can cause crusting and scaling on the scalp.
 Occasionally secondary bacterial infection of the scalp results in small sores on the scalp with tender glands in the neck.
 Dermatitis can also occur with a heavy infestation of lice.
 Fortunately head lice are not known to carry any diseases which can affect humans.

 It is important to identify the lice (or nits) to make a correct diagnosis.
-Lice are around 3mm in length and can be seen moving from hair to hair.
+Lice are on average 1-3 mm in length and can be seen moving from hair to hair.
 Unhatched eggs are within a few millimetres of the scalp and have a dark area within the shell while hatched eggs are transparent.